miguelmota/miguelmota.github.io/blog/_posts/2015-11-20-generate-self-signed-ssl-certificate.md

 Enter pass phrase for server.key:
 ```

-Sweet, we just created a new `server.crt` file.
+This will create the actual certificate `server.crt` file.

 ## Using SSL Certificate with Node.js

 Incorporating the Self-signed Certificate in Node.js in relatively straightfowward.
 We map the file contents for the Private Key and the SSL Certificate in the `options` object for the node https server,
-Try running the the example below.
+Try running the example below.

 ```javascript
 const https = require('https');